The localization of orthogonal calculus with respect to homology: Orthogonal functors

-The category of topological\footnote{By which we mean ``enriched in based spaces''.} functors from $\es{J}_0$ to $\T$ is the category of input functors for orthogonal calculus.
-We will refer to such functors as \emph{orthogonal functors} and denote the category of such functors by $\Fun(\es{J}_0, \T)$.
-Examples of orthogonal functors are abound in geometry, topology and homotopy theory, and include: \begin{enumerate} \item the one-point compactification functor $\bb{S} \colon V \mapsto S^V$; \item the functor ${\sf{BO}}(-) \colon V \mapsto {\sf{BO}}(V)$ which sends an inner product space to the classifying space of its orthogonal group; \item the functor ${\sf{BTOP}}(-)\colon V \mapsto {\sf{BTOP}}(V)$, which sends an inner product space $V$ to ${\sf{BTOP}}(V)$, the classifying space of the space of self-homeomorphisms of $V$; \item the functor ${\sf{BDiff}^b}(M \times -) \colon V \mapsto {\sf{BDiff}^b}(M \times V)$, which for a fixed smooth and compact manifold $M$ sends an inner product space $V$ to the classifying space of the group of bounded diffeomorphisms from $M \times V$ to $M \times V$ which are the identity on $\partial M \times V$; and, \item the restriction of an endofunctor on spaces spaces to evaluation on spheres \footnote{Endofunctors of based spaces are particularly interesting from a homotopy theoretic point of view when you restrict to the values on spheres, see e.g., \cite{BehrensEHP, AroneMahowald,Ar02}.
-In particular for $F$ the identity functor, the Weiss tower of $F \circ \bb{S} = \bb{S}$ and the Goodwillie tower for $F$ agree up to weak equivalence \cite{BE16}, hence orthogonal calculus is intimately related to understanding the (stable) homotopy groups of spheres.} \end{enumerate}
+The category $\Fun(\es{J}_0, \es{C})$ of $\es{C}$-enriched functors from $\es{J}_0$ to $\es{C}$ is the category of input functors for orthogonal calculus.
+We will refer to such functors as \emph{$\es{C}$-valued orthogonal functors} or simply \emph{orthogonal functors} when confusion is unlikely.
+Examples of orthogonal functors are abound in geometry, topology and homotopy theory, and examples of $\T$-valued orthogonal functors include: \begin{enumerate} \item the one-point compactification functor $\bb{S} \colon V \mapsto S^V$; \item the functor ${\sf{BO}}(-) \colon V \mapsto {\sf{BO}}(V)$ which sends an inner product space to the classifying space of its orthogonal group; \item the functor ${\sf{BTOP}}(-)\colon V \mapsto {\sf{BTOP}}(V)$, which sends an inner product space $V$ to ${\sf{BTOP}}(V)$, the classifying space of the space of self-homeomorphisms of $V$; \item the functor ${\sf{BDiff}^b}(M \times -) \colon V \mapsto {\sf{BDiff}^b}(M \times V)$, which for a fixed smooth and compact manifold $M$ sends an inner product space $V$ to the classifying space of the group of bounded diffeomorphisms from $M \times V$ to $M \times V$ which are the identity on $\partial M \times V$; and, \item the restriction of an endofunctor on based spaces to evaluation on spheres\footnote{Endofunctors of based spaces are particularly interesting from a homotopy theoretic point of view when you restrict to the values on spheres, see e.g., \cite{BehrensEHP, AroneMahowald,Ar02}.
+In particular for $F$ the identity functor, the Weiss tower of $F \circ \bb{S} = \bb{S}$ and the Goodwillie tower for $F$ agree up to weak equivalence \cite{BE16}, hence orthogonal calculus is intimately related to understanding the (stable) homotopy groups of spheres.}. \end{enumerate}

 The category of orthogonal functors may be equipped with a projective model structure.